 - AT 115.
 Electrical I. 3 hours credit.
 Prerequisite: A score at a pre-determined level in reading, writing and math on a placement instrument.
 This course will enable the student to explore the principles of electricity and electrical circuit characteristics.
 The student will identify basic wiring diagram symbols, components, legend information and perform basic electrical circuit measurements utilizing a Digital Volt Ohm Meter (DVOM). - AT 116.
 Electrical II.
 2 hours credit.
 Prerequisite: AT 115 with a C or better.
 This course will enable the student to diagnose and service battery related complaints.
 The student will also conduct diagnosis and repair of charging and starting systems. - AT 117.
 Brakes I. 3 hours credit.
 Prerequisite: AT 116 with a C or better.
 This course will enable the student to examine, inspect and repair brakes, bearings and hub assemblies. - AT 118.
 Brakes II.
 2 hours credit.
 Prerequisite: AT 117 with a C or better.
-This course will enable the student to apply previously learned skills and newly acquired knowledge to the repair and diagnosis of advanced braking systems that employ Anti-Lock systems technology. - AT 119.
+This course will enable the student to apply previously learned skills and newly acquired knowledge to the repair and diagnosis of advanced braking systems that employ Anti-Lock systems technology.

+- AT 119.
 Engine Repair.
 5 hours credit.
 Prerequisite: AT 118 with a C or better.
 This course will enable the student to recognize the need for a sound engine mechanical platform before taking the engine performance courses.
 The student will assess the mechanical integrity of the engine prior to undertaking any engine performance tuning procedures. - AT 120.
 Engine Performance I. 3 hours credit.
 Prerequisite: AT 119 with a C or better.
 This course will enable the student to identify and correct system integrity problems within the fuel, ignition and exhaust systems. - AT 207.
 Manual Drive Trains and Axles.
 4 hours credit.
 Prerequisite: AT 218 with a C or better.
 This course will enable the student to diagnose and repair clutches, drivelines, axles and transmissions within a variety of vehicle platforms. - AT 216.
 Electrical III.
 5 hours credit.
 Prerequisite: AT 207 with a C or better.
 This course will enable the student to apply Ohms Law within the diagnostic and repair process for lighting, driver information systems, gauges, audio systems and warning devices. - AT 217.
-Suspension I. 2 hours credit.
+Suspension and Steering I. 3 hours credit.
 Prerequisite: AT 120 with a C or better.
-This course will enable the student to diagnose and repair steering and suspension systems, correct alignment and perform wheel and tire repairs. - AT 218.
-Suspension II.
-2 hours credit.
+This course will enable the student to document fundamental suspension and steering system concerns and perform fundamental suspension and steering system repairs.
+The student will also perform tire and wheel diagnostics and repairs. - AT 218.
+Suspension and Steering II.
+1 hour credit.
 Prerequisite: AT 217 with a C or better.
-This course will enable the student to diagnose and repair complex steering and suspension systems, correct 4-wheel alignment issues and perform wheel tracking diagnosis. - AT 220.
+This course will enable the student to diagnose and repair complex steering and suspension systems, correct 4-wheel alignment issues, and perform wheel tracking diagnosis and repair. - AT 220.
 Engine Performance II.
 7 hours credit.
 Prerequisite: AT 120 with a C or better.
 This course will enable the student to advance diagnostic skills in relation to fuel, induction, ignition, exhaust and emission control systems.